viamrobotics/docs/docs/tutorials/data-management.md

 {{% /alert %}}

-Now that you have set up data capture for a camera, you will enable Cloud Sync so you can securely access all your robot's data in the Viam app in the cloud.
+Now that you have set up data capture for a camera, you will enable cloud sync so you can securely access all your robot's data in the Viam app in the cloud.

-## Enabling Cloud Sync on the Data Management service
+## Enabling cloud sync on the Data Management service

 To enable the cloud sync on your robot, you will need to do the following: